paulnovello/project_sc/README.md

 ### SDGANs

 In sdgan.py, you will find a very similar code to dcgan.py, except that there is no manipulation boxes since the results of the training are not satisfying.
+These can be found in /imagesSD

 ## Application 2